-High rep squats come with many lessons.
-They are tough and will definitely test your mental and physical capacity.
-Still, I wouldn’t go as far as saying that you need a third testicle to do 20 rep squat workouts, which is a false belief that permabulkers and their coaches have been using to infect many naive beginners.
+High rep squats are tough and will definitely test your mental and physical capacities.
+Still, I wouldn’t go as far as saying that you need a third testicle to do a 20-rep squat routine.
+This is a false belief that the permabulkers and their coaches have been using to infect many naive beginners.

-The stress on your system during high rep squatting is tremendous, and the whole time you are fighting the built-in break in your brain that wants you to quit and avoid self-destruction.
-Another great bonus of high rep squats, and training hard in general, is that for a short period of time you are forced to live entirely in the moment like an animal instead of planning and thinking what will happen next in your life.
-It’s a form of meditation.
+The stress on your system during high rep squatting is tremendous.
+The whole time you are fighting the built-in break in your brain that wants you to quit and avoid self-destruction.
+Another great bonus of high rep squats is that for a short period of time you are forced to live entirely in the moment like an animal instead of planning and thinking what will happen next in your life.
+They are a form of meditation.

 Are High Reps and The Pump The Key To Muscular Growth?

 Think for a second.
-Why would high reps of any kind equal extreme otherworldly muscular growth for naturals to begin with?
-There are plenty of delusional people who get absolutely insane pump in the gym, while drinking a mixture of protein and creatine, and yet they remain small f-o-r-e-v-er.
+Why would high reps equal extreme muscular growth?
+There are plenty of delusional people who get an absolutely insane pump in the gym, and yet they remain small f-o-r-e-v-er.
 Why is that?
-I thought Arnold’s routine from that encyclopedia was supposed to make you huge.
+I thought Arnold’s routine from the encyclopedia was supposed to make you huge.
 Why isn’t it working so well?
-Where are the naturals with 19 inch arms?
+Where are the naturals with 19-inch arms?
 Come on, the answer is easy.

-By the way, most mainstream bodybuilding routines actually include a lot of volume when it comes to the lower body, but even with it, natural’s legs are not that impressive, especially in a lean condition.
+By the way, most mainstream bodybuilding routines include a lot of lower body volume, but even with it, natural’s legs are not that impressive, especially in a lean condition.

-The squat is certainly a very good compound exercise, but in its core you will not find some sort of muscle building mechanism that a combination of other closed chain leg exercises cannot provide.
-The same 20 rep routine could very well be done on a leg press machine.
+The squat is certainly a very good compound exercise, but in its core, you will not find some sort of muscle building mechanism that a combination of other closed chain leg movements cannot provide.
+The same 20-rep routine could be done on a leg press machine.
 I know that many of the hardcore squat fans are already fighting their desire to break the monitor, but please calm down and think logically for a moment.
 Your legs don’t know whether you are squatting or leg pressing.
 It’s your brain telling them.
-Therefore, the stress on the muscle cells during different compound exercises involving similar joint patterns should not be the deciding factor whether you grow or not.

-The reason why 20 rep squats are much harder than 20 rep leg presses is that you have a bar on your back constantly compressing your spine.
+The reason why 20-rep squats are harder than 20-rep leg presses is that you have a bar on your back constantly compressing your spine.
 It takes more effort to stay upright and maintain proper position.
-However, I don’t think this element of the exercise is what makes people grow either.
+However, I don’t think that this element of the exercise results in extra leg growth.

-I know there are mentally sick individuals who believe that the bar on top of you during squats makes the body release some of that mythical pre-death testosterone, but at the end of the day there is not much evidence supporting this claim, and even if it was true, the extra testosterone would come in super small quantities, insufficient to change your visual appearance.
-So, you squat for 5 minutes each week.
-Cool, but how much extra test do you think this will produce?
+I know that there are mentally sick individuals who believe that the bar on top of you during squats makes the body release some of that mythical pre-death testosterone, but at the end of the day, there is not much evidence supporting this claim.
+Even if this is true, the extra testosterone would come in small quantities insufficient to change your visual appearance.

 The Two Sides Of The Brain